-Roher Settlers in the United States in the 18th Century
+Roher Settlers in United States in the 18th Century

-Roher Settlers in the United States in the 19th Century
+Roher Settlers in United States in the 19th Century

 The Roher Family Crest was acquired from the Houseofnames.com archives.
 The Roher Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 27 October 2010 at 13:56.